nealcrook/nascom/sdcard/README.md

 * host_programs   -- Z80 code for the NASCOM.
 A "library" of subroutines and some example programs for using them.
 * doc/            -- description of the protocol and the command-set

+## Construction

+You will need:

+* Arduino uno
+* Arduino prototyping card
+* SDcard adaptor
+* Header pins for connection the Uno to the prototyping card
+* Polarised 26-way IDC connector (male pin, female shroud)
+* 1 LED
+* 1 270 ohm resistor
+* Thin hookup wire (I use wire-wrap wire)
+* Thick hookup wire (for power connection o SDcard adaptor)

+The first four are easy and cheap to source from Banggood.
+For example:

+* Arduino UNO: Arduino Compatible UNO R3 ATmega16U2 AVR USB Development Main Board, product ID 68537
+* Prototyping board:Prototyping Shield PCB Board For Arduino, product ID 995386
+* SD adaptor: Micro SD TF Card Memory Shield Module SPI Micro SD Adapter For Arduino, product ID 919914
+* Header pins: 50 Pcs 40 Pin 2.54mm Single Row Male Pin Header Strip For Arduino Prototype Shield DIY. product ID 1033758

+For the Arduino, I recommend getting one with a socketed DIL AVR chip.

+Use the notes in nascom_arduino.ino and nascom_pio.pdf and the photos to guide you.
+There are about 20 wires to connect.

 ## Arduino prototyping card